Jamie Oliver Octopus Recipe

 • 3 bay leaves

-• 3 teaspoons sweet smoked paprika, plus an extra 2 teaspoons to garnish
+• an extra 2 teaspoons sweet smoked paprika, to garnish

 • 20 g white bread